sayerhs/cpl/docs/source/user/installation.rst

    .. code-block:: bash

       # Ensure working directory is CPL
-      conda env create -f environment.yaml
+      conda env create -f etc/caelus2.yml

    .. note::

       #.
 Developers interested in developing CPL might want to install the
-         development environment available in :file:`etc/devenv.yaml`.
+         development environment available in :file:`etc/caelus2-dev.yml`.
 This
          installs additional packages like ``sphinx`` for document generation, and ``pytest`` for running the test suite.

       #.
-By default, the environment created is named ``caelus-env`` when using
+By default, the environment created is named ``caelus2`` when using
-         :file:`environment.yaml` and ``caelus-dev`` when using
+         :file:`etc/caelus2.yml` and ``caelus-dev`` when using
-         :file:`etc/devenv.yaml`.
+         :file:`etc/caelus2-dev.yml`.
 The user can change the name of the environment by using `-n <env_name>` option in the previous command.

       #.
+Users wishing to use Python 3.x should replace :file:`etc/caelus2.yml`
+         with :file:`etc/caelus3.yml`.
+Both ``caelus2`` and ``caelus3``
+         environment can be used side by side for testing and development.

+#.
 Activate the custom environment and install CPL within this environment

    .. code-block:: bash

-      source activate caelus-env
+      source activate caelus2
       pip install .

    For *editable* development versions of CPL use ``pip install -e .``